 Closed

-If a report is deemed invalid and changed to a closed state, it can impact the hacker’s reputation.
+If a report is deemed invalid and marked as closed, it can affect the hacker’s reputation.
 A closed report may be marked as:

 Duplicate